Singulink/Singulink.Collections/README.md

 threeNamesList.Add("Three");
 numberNames.ContainsKey(3); // true

-// Lists are automatically removed from the dictionary when they become empty
+// Lists are automatically removed from the dictionary when they are empty

 threeNamesList.Clear();
 numberNames.TryGetValues(3, out threeNamesList); // false